imaging-in-paris/imaging-in-paris.github.io/index.md

 [Young researchers Imaging Seminars](semester2019/young)
 -------------

-Every Wednesday in Darboux amphitheater, starting from Wednesday 20 February (except for Wednesday March 13), a two-hour session from 14:00 to 16:00 is dedicated to young researchers.
+Every Wednesday in Darboux amphitheater, starting from February 20  (except for March 13), a two-hour session from 14:00 to 16:00 is dedicated to young researchers.

 If you are interested to present your work, see the announcement [HERE](semester2019/young).